spatialos/gdk-for-unity/docs/content/get-started/open-project.md

 <br/><br/>
 6. When the NavMash has finished baking, return to the **Inspector** window and disable the `FPS-Start_Large` by clicking the checkbox next to its name.

-> **TIP:** You may get a number of warnings displayed in the Unity Editor Console window.
+> **TIP:** You may get a number of warnings displayed in your Unity Editor Console window.
 You can ignore the warnings at this stage; use the message icons on the right-hand side of the Console window to set it to display only info and error messages.

 <br/>